 Please be aware that depending on the underlying surface and size of the entrance, mat wells can also be added to non-recessed doors by yourself or a specialist carpenter.

-Another reason is because of the installation issues and safety risks mat recesses impose to visitors.
-Unlike indoor environments and floorings, trying to add a matwell frame on rough uneven concrete slabs, pavement and earth is not advised.
+Another reason is because of the installation issues, and safety risks mat recesses impose to visitors.
+Unlike indoor environments and floorings, adding a matwell frame on rough uneven concrete slabs, pavement and earth is not advised.

 Yes, you can, but you will need to check your mat beforehand as not all mats are suitable to be placed within mat frames for varying reasons.
 Factors such as the size, backing, plush height, mat performance and more can determine if converting a loose-lay mat within a mat well frame is viable or not.